Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 - How would you troubleshoot a system in which you are not able to start an application on the server?

-- if you had a program that needed 1TB of RAM and you only have 16GB, how would the Linux system allocate memory?
+- If you had a program that needed 1TB of RAM and you only have 16GB, how would the Linux system allocate memory?

 - What is the default signal that is generated when sending a kill command to a process in Linux?